lidofinance/docs/docs/contracts/lido-locator.md

 Returns a batch of core components addresses at once.

-It's just a more gas-efficient way of colling several public getters at once.
+It's just a more gas-efficient way of calling several public getters at once.

 ```sol
 function coreComponents() view returns(